Zimbra/zinstaller/README.md

+# CURRENTLY NOT WORKING DUE TO NEW LICENSE SERVER

+The automated installer is currenly broken as Zimbra's new license server does not give out trial licenses anymore, will update this repo as a workaround becomes available.

 # Automated installation of Zimbra and Lets Encrypt

 This article introduces the `zinstaller` script that can be used for automating the installation of Zimbra.
 The `zinstaller` script will install a Zimbra 10 single server on Ubuntu 20 and will also obtain and install a 60-day trial license.